All these cookie recipes have been kid and husband tested. Do you have a favorite Cookie? Share yours and help us grow our collection!

 Peppermint Oatmeal Chocolate Chip Cookies - These Chocolate Chip Cookies are made with Peppermint Essential Oils.
 I made three batches for a Christmas party, they where gone before the party was half way thru!

 Russian Tea Cookies "Snowball Cookies" - My kids call these snowball cookies because they are covered with a layer of powder sugar.

 Snickerdoodles Recipe - Is similar to a sugar cookie but rolled in a sugar and cinnamon mixture.
 Sometimes known as Snipdoodles or Cinnamon Sugar Cookies they have been around since the 1800's.
 Snickerdoodles are my Kids & Grandfathers favorite treat!
 Every Christmas my Aunt make's him a batch and he hides them from us kids!!!

-Sugar Cookie Recipe- Decorate your cookies for any event, season, or holiday.
-They make a excellent addition to any Christmas cookies collection.
+Sugar Cookie Recipe - Decorate your cookies for any event, season, or holiday.
+Cut out any shape then decorate with frosting and sprinkles anyway you choose.
+These make a excellent addition to any Christmas cookie collection.

 Thumbprint Cookies - Thumbprint cookies are a shaped cookie and you can fill them with your choice of a yummy center.
 You press your thumb into the middle when they are halfway thru baking.
 Makes a great treat for the holidays, tea party, or just because.

 2.)
 Have them make their favorite type of cookie.
 One Dozen for each person participating.
 Plus one dozen extra to display and sample.

 3.)
 Bring the recipe printed out to share with friends.